-• BIND crashes on startup when linked against libuv 1.36.
+- BIND crashes on startup when linked against libuv 1.36.
 This issue is related to recvmmsg() support in libuv, which was first included in libuv 1.35.
 The problem was addressed in libuv 1.37, but the relevant libuv code change requires a special flag to be set during library initialization in order for recvmmsg() support to be enabled.
 This BIND release sets that special flag when required, so recvmmsg() support is now enabled when BIND is compiled against either libuv 1.35 or libuv 1.37+; libuv 1.36 is still not usable with BIND.
-[GL #1761] [GL #1797]
+[GL #1761] [GL #1797] - See above for a list of all known issues affecting this BIND 9 branch.

 - BIND 9 no longer sets receive/send buffer sizes for UDP sockets, relying on system defaults instead.
 [GL #1713] - The default rwlock implementation has been changed back to the native BIND 9 rwlock implementation.
 [GL #1753] - The native PKCS#11 EdDSA implementation has been updated to PKCS#11 v3.0 and thus made operational again.
 Contributed by Aaron Thompson.
-[GL !3326] - The OpenSSL ECDSA implementation has been updated to support PKCS#11 via OpenSSL engine (see engine_pkcs11 from libp11 project).
+[GL !3326] - The OpenSSL ECDSA implementation has been updated to support PKCS#11 via OpenSSL engine (see engine pkcs11 from libp11 project).
 [GL #1534] - The OpenSSL EdDSA implementation has been updated to support PKCS#11 via OpenSSL engine.
 Please note that an EdDSA-capable OpenSSL engine is required and thus this code is only a proof-of-concept for the time being.
 Contributed by Aaron Thompson.
 [GL #1763] - Message IDs in inbound AXFR transfers are now checked for consistency.
 Log messages are emitted for streams with inconsistent message IDs.
 [GL #1674] - The zone timers are now exported to the statistics channel.
 For the primary zones, only the loaded time is exported.
 For the secondary zones, the exported timers also include expire and refresh times.
 Contributed by Paul Frieden, Verizon Media.
 [GL #1232]